Category Archives: 1957 Films

 A seventy-eight-year-old man (Victor Sjostrom) reflects on life, loss, and a million other emotions as he ponders his inevitable death in the Ingmar Bergman masterpiece Wild Strawberries (1957).

-The film has a melancholy tone and forces the viewer to put themselves in the shoes of the old man and wonder how senior citizens view death.
-One great point is it represents the geriatric demographic, which has traditionally been sorely lacking in cinema.
+The film’s melancholy tone forces viewers to imagine themselves in the older man’s shoes and wonder how senior citizens view death.
+One significant point is that it represents the geriatric demographic, which has traditionally been lacking in cinema.

-It’s cerebral and reminds me in a peculiar way of A Christmas Carol in the way an old man ruminates over his forgotten and sometimes misbegotten youth.
+It’s cerebral and reminds me of A Christmas Carol since an older man struggles over his forgotten and sometimes misbegotten youth.

 My hunch is that it’s probably a bit of all.

-Wild Strawberries made me think like the old man and the effect was powerful, making me worry and fear my death and relive my glory days.
+Wild Strawberries made me think like the older man and the effect was powerful.
+They made me worry about my death and relive my glory days.

-Isak Borg (Sjostrom) begins to reflect on his life after he decides to take a road trip from his home in Stockholm to the distant town of Lund to receive a special award.
+Isak Borg (Sjostrom) begins to reflect on his life after he takes a road trip from his home in Stockholm to the distant town of Lund to receive a special award.
 Along the way, a string of encounters causes him to experience hallucinations that expose his insecurities and fears.

-He realizes that the choices he’s made have rendered his life meaningless, or so he perceives it.
+He realizes that his choices have rendered his life meaningless, or so he perceives it.

 A bickering couple reminds him of his unhappy marriage, while his elderly mother reminds him of himself.

-The best part of the film is when the group stops at Isak’s childhood seaside home and imagines his sweetheart, Sara, with whom he remembered gathering strawberries, but who instead married his brother.
+The best part is when the group stops at Isak’s childhood seaside home and imagines his sweetheart, Sara, with whom he remembered gathering strawberries but who instead married his brother.

-Anyone who has returned to their own childhood home or neighborhood can easily relate to the powerful memories that are served.
-I pretended I was in Isak’s character and several emotions occurred.
+Anyone who has returned to their childhood home or neighborhood can easily relate to the powerful memories.
+I pretended I was in Isak’s character, and several emotions occurred.

-Sjostrom is incredibly good and infuses a natural range of emotions.
-At first crotchety and distant I grew to admire his sentimentality as he fondly recalls innocently picking strawberries on a summer day.
-How glorious and innocent to reminisce in an act so mundane yet monumental.
+Sjostrom infuses a natural range of emotions.
+At first, crotchety and distant, I admired his sentimentality as he fondly recalls innocently picking strawberries on a summer day.
+How glorious and innocent it is to reminisce in a mundane yet monumental act.

-Some find Izak unsympathetic but I disagree.
+Some find Izak unsympathetic.
 I found him incredibly likable.

 Relationships are a strong element of Wild Strawberries.
-Izak muses over past loves, but also his mother, daughter-in-law, housekeeper, and hitchhikers.
-Peculiar is his relationship with his housekeeper, Agda, played stunningly well by Julian Kindahl.
+Izak muses over past loves, his mother, daughter-in-law, housekeeper, and hitchhikers.
+Peculiar is his relationship with his housekeeper, Agda, who is played stunningly well by Julian Kindahl.

 Are they secret lovers or platonic friends?
 They seem like husband and wife.

-Wild Strawberries (1957) possesses many facets of the human experience.
-Sorrow, joy, depression, acceptance, frustration, and fulfillment.
+Wild Strawberries (1957) explores many facets of the human experience, including sorrow, joy, depression, acceptance, frustration, and fulfillment.

 Oscar Nominations: Best Original Screenplay